Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

 A keyboard wedge is an application that can acquire data and send it directly into the keyboard buffer, just as if it was typed on a virtual keyboard.

-Coppernic's wedge applications add a deeper integration capability by using Android intent in order to send reader's events (successful read or read failure).
+Coppernic's wedge applications add a deeper integration capability by using Android `Intent` in order to send reader's events (successful read or read failure).

 Agrident settings